Skip to main content

 Randomized Smoothing: Certifiably robust classifier.

-Key idea: Average predictions over Gaussian noise.
+Key idea: Average predictions over many Gaussian-perturbed copies of the input.

 """